Original marriage licences, bonds and allegations are available to order. There is also an index to surnames.

 Some wills are from the Peculiar Courts of the Deanery of Bocking (A or D/APb), Good Easter (GE or D/APg), the Sokens (D/APs) and Writtle and Roxwell (D/APw) and their references need further conversion, e.g. 49 AW 2 becomes D/APbW 2/49.

-Wills with the letter R in the reference are available on microfiche at Chelmsford, with copies at Saffron Walden, and at Colchester and Southend branches.
+Wills with the letter R in the reference are available on microfiche at Chelmsford, with copies at Saffron Walden, and at the Colchester and Southend Access Points.
 With these references the second number is the folio number which can be seen at the top right of alternate pages, e.g. D/ACR 6/58 is folio 58 of the volume D/ACR 6.